LukevLuijn/robox/robox_firmware/README.md

 This page contains the firmware for the ROBOX project.
 The firmware is produced to be run on a Teensy 4.0, it uses no external libraries.

-For the full documentation go to [this page](https://github.com/LukevLuijn/robox_docs).
-All documentation is written in dutch.

-## Messaging protocol

-The messaging protocol used in this project can be found [here](https://github.com/LukevLuijn/robox_docs/blob/main/protocol/protocol_description.pdf)

 ## Wiring diagram

 ||